gregcotten/pylut/README.md

 # pylut

-Builds, modifies, and converts 3D LUTs from popular .cube and .3dl formats.
+Builds, modifies, visualizes, and converts 3D LUTs from popular .cube and .3dl formats.

 ## Installation